easyCZ/SLIP-A-2015/report/filip.md

   </tr>
 </table>

 Measure one is far too inaccurate to be of use and measure three is too impractical.
 Measure two has significant issues, but is the only viable method. *Figures 13a* and *13b* show an attempt to quantify them.
 The errors are in deviation from the true BPM.
-The calculations behind the error bounds are in *Calculation 2*.

 <table>
   <tr>